prtkgpt/questdb.io/docs/concept/designated-timestamp.md

 - leverage timestamp partitions.
 For more information, refer to the [partitions section](concept/partitions.md).
-- use time-series joins such as `ASOF JOIN`.
+- use time series joins such as `ASOF JOIN`.
 For more information refer to the [JOIN reference](reference/sql/join.md).

 #### Examples